You might want to print this page.

 Generally, you can select one of several suggestions; the selected suggestion being highlighted.
 It can be shortened, or extended, or accepted for the active application.

 TypeHelp should be kept running in order to record every input.
-Advice: Put a pointer to TypeHelp into the startup folder, if it isn't there already.
-Simplest by dragging the desktop symbol VK TypeHelp into Start -> Programs -> Startup (while keeping the CTRL key pressed).
+Advice: In ancient systems, put a pointer to TypeHelp into the Autostart folder, if it isn't there already.
+Simplest by dragging the desktop symbol VK TypeHelp into Start -> Programs -> Autostart (while keeping the CTRL key pressed).
+In more recent systems, you could use the command msconfig to set autostart of an application.

 The window can be moved and shaped as usual.
 But in case a left context is shown, drawing the left border concerns the corresponding left part only.
 (That means, right and left widths are adjustable independently of one another.)